 Relevant ownership interests for Vedanta and Sonde were calculated on a partially diluted basis (as opposed to a voting basis) as of December 31, 2023, and Seaport as of April 8, 2024, including outstanding shares, options and warrants, but excluding unallocated shares authorized to be issued pursuant to equity incentive plans.
 PureTech controls Seaport Therapeutics, Inc. and Gallop Oncology, Inc. Akili and Vor ownerships were calculated on a beneficial ownership basis in accordance with SEC rules as of February 21, 2024 and March 15, 2024, respectively.
 As released on RNS Reach, PureTech announced in October 2023 that it would not be moving forward with the previously contemplated plan of merger with Gelesis.
 On October 30, 2023, Gelesis ceased operations and filed a voluntary petition for relief under Ch.
 7 of Title 11 of the United States bankruptcy code.
-In April 2024, the Chapter 7 Trustee provided notice that a third party bid to purchase the assets subject to the bankruptcy had been accepted as a stalking horse bid, subject to Bankruptcy Court approval.
-If such sale of the assets is ultimately approved by the Bankruptcy Court and consummated, it is expected that PureTech could recover a portion of its investment in Gelesis senior secured convertible promissory notes.
+In April 2024, the Chapter 7 Trustee provided notice that a third party bid to purchase the assets subject to the bankruptcy had been accepted as a stalking horse bid, subject to Bankruptcy Court and consummated, it is expected that PureTech could recover a portion of its investment in Gelesis senior secured convertible promissory notes.
 The ultimate resolution of this matter, any potential recovery, and the associated timing remains uncertain.